KayChadow/Notes/web/web_cache.md

 # Web Cache Poisoning
 Web cache poisoning manipulates cache keys to inject malicious content into a cached response, which is then served to other users.

+Web cache poisoning involves three steps:
+- Identify and evaluate unkeyed inputs
+- Elicit a harmful response from the back-end server
+- Get the response cached

+### Identify and Evaluate Unkeyed Inputs
+You can try adding headers, query strings, or other things.
+To try and make the server return a different response.
+Luckily, there exists [Param Miner](../burp/param_miner.md).
+This extension can "guess headers" automatically for you, and it lists them if there is a difference in response.

+## Exploiting Cache Flaws
+When you found an unkeyed input, you can try and use it to get a harmful response.
+For example, when the `X-Forwarded-Host` header is used to generate urls/links/src on the page, you can maybe try [xss](./xss.md) or injecting your malicious domain into it.
+Even cookies are sometimes not used in the cache key!
+But cookie bugs get fixed quite fast most of the time.

+### Multiple Headers Together
+Maybe try `X-Forwarded-Proto` together with `X-Forwarded-Host`?
+And sometimes the server will automatically redirect if the protocol is not HTTPS.
+And maybe, it will dynamically generate the redirect url from the request host..
+Soooo yeahhh.